agriyakhetarpal/secondsemesterproject/README.md

 I) In order to run the applet properly, you need to download the java classes above and follow the steps:

-1) open your terminal (or cmd).
+1) Open your terminal (or cmd).
-2) go to the path of your classes' file. (cd \path "on windows").
+2) Go to the path of your classes' file. (cd \path "on windows").
-3) compile your java files (use the command " javac *.java ").
+3) Compile your java files (use the command " javac *.java ").
-4) run you java program (main class wich is Quiz.java).
+4) Run your java program (main class wich is Quiz.java).
-5) done
+5) Done

-II) Now, in order to add or change the question of the quiz, follow:
+II) Now, in order to add to or to change the questions of the quiz, follow:

 go to the main class (Quiz.java) there is an array of objects called "qObj" represented :